raptisj/js-cache-requests/README.md

 _WIP_

-This repo is for learning purposes so I can explore different ways to cache data.
+This repo is for learning purposes so I can explore different ways to cache data coming from an API.

 Below you will find the respective branch for each approach.